zuozhenggh/learning-library/data-management-library/database/spatial/spatial-studio/env-mp/env-mp.md

   This is not a Spatial Studio issue; it is generic to  access of web sites that do not have a signed HTTPS certificate.
 Loading and configuring a signed certificate removes this warning.
 However the process of loading certificates in Jetty is beyond the scope of this workshop.

-  Click the link to contine to the website.
+  Click the link to continue to the website.

 2. Enter the Spatial Studio admin user name (default is studio_admin) and the password you entered in the Step 2 (Create Stack wizard, item 3).
 Then click Sign In.